About Belfast, Loughs and Legends

 You might like to take a scenic drive or a walk in the Mourne Mountains; the highest, Slieve Donard, inspired Belfast-born C. S. Lewis to pen the Chronicles of Narnia.
 Nearby Tollymore Forest Park was Northern Ireland's first Forest Park and is another of the locations in Game of Thrones.
 A few miles away is the unspoilt scenery of Murlough Nature Reserve - Ireland's first nature reserve, home to 6000 year old sand dunes.
 If you're down this way why not call into the imposing Norman castle at Dundrum (another de Courcy construction!).
 The views from the castle over Dundrum Bay are well worth the short detour.

-On to your next hotel for a two night stay - Corick House Hotel, a charming 17th century William and Mary listed house set in beautiful grounds with a Victorian walled garden, manicured lawns, fountain and terrace with spectacular views of the surrounding countryside.
+On to your next hotel in the Clogher Valley, Co.
+Tyrone for a two night stay.
+Corick House Hotel is a charming 17th Century William and Mary listed house set in beautiful grounds with a Victorian walled garden, manicured lawns, fountain and terrace with spectacular views of the surrounding countryside.

 Into Fermanagh today and there really is so much to see in this scenic county so this will be your base for three nights.
-Enniskillen Castle, once home to the Gaelic Maguire chieftains; Crom Castle estate, which includes the largest surviving area of oak woodland in Northern Ireland; Castle Coole, a magnificent neo-classical house designed by James Wyatt; the Palladian style Florence Court; the nearby Marble Arch caves, one of Europe's finest show caves with an underworld of rivers, waterfalls, winding passages and lofty chambers; not forgetting the world-famous Fermanagh lakes.
+Enniskillen Castle, once home to the Gaelic Maguire chieftains; Crom Castle estate, which includes the largest surviving area of oak woodland in Northern Ireland; Castle Coole, a magnificent neo-classical house; the Palladian-style Florence Court; the nearby Marble Arch caves, one of Europe's finest show caves with an underworld of rivers, waterfalls, winding passages and lofty chambers; not forgetting the world-famous Fermanagh lakes.